sudipto80/Squirrel/Documentations/LoadARFF.md

 ===============
 Loads ARFF file.
 ARFF files are the file formats for the Weka project.

-Here is a sample arff file
+Here is a sample arff file.
+The name of this file is "weather.arff"

 ```
 @relation weather